Kirill Orlovsky: In World War II

-Orlovsky's detachment did not suffer losses however Orlovsky himself was seriously wounded.
-His right arm was amputated along the shoulder with an ordinary saw without anesthesia, 4 fingers on the left, and the auditory nerve was damaged by 50-60%.
+Orlovsky's detachment did not suffer losses, but Orlovsky himself was seriously wounded.
+His right arm was amputated along the shoulder with an ordinary saw without anesthesia, four fingers on the left, and the auditory nerve was damaged by 50-60%.
 In August he was recalled to Moscow.

-Post war service
+Post-war service

 After his injuries he wrote a letter to Soviet authorities and asked for giving services in non-military fields.
 Further in the letter, he asked to be allowed to head a collective farm in his native village.

-KP Orlovsky's request was satisfied by the USSR Government.
+Orlovsky's request was satisfied by the Soviet government.
 He received a recommendation and in January 1945 was elected chairman of the collective farm "Rassvet" of the Kirov district of the Mogilev region.

 From 1956 to 1961 he was a candidate member of the CPSU Central Committee.